Realkayzee/decentainment/README.md

 - Users can see the list of their owned fan card by checking the profile tab
 - Artist can withdraw profit made from selling their fan card in the withdraw page

-The smart contract was well commented
+The smart contract is well commented